uploadcare/file-uploader/upload-blocks/themes/uc-basic/README.md

 ## Derivative values
 Derivative values are calculated from the base values.

-* `--file-item-height` — height of the file item row in the list.
-Fixed value speeds up the render long file lists;
 * `--darkmode-minus` — used for dark mode color calculations.
 Gives `-1` when dark mode is enabled, `1` when disabled;
 * `--clr-background*` — lightness variations of the background color;
 * `--clr-accent*` — opacity variations of the accent color;